shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

     }
 ```

 The `Proposal` struct holds all the proposals created by members.
+The `Funding` struct holds the data related to payments into the DAO treasury.

 ```solidity
     mapping(uint256 => Proposal) private proposals;